Pipeline operator agrees to guilty plea in California spill - KESQ

 The alarm sounded repeatedly throughout the night and workers shut down the pipeline to investigate, then restarted it again.
 Before dawn on Oct.
 2, a boat went out and traveled along the course of the undersea pipeline with flashlights but didn’t see signs of a leak, according to the agreement.

-It wasn’t until authorities went out after daybreak that the spill was identified, the papers said.
+It wasn’t until a boat went out after daybreak that the spill was identified, the papers said.

 In the plea agreement, Amplify contends that two ships dragged their anchors across the pipeline and damaged it during a January 2021 storm, but they weren’t notified until after the October 2021 spill.
 Without this damage, Amplify, which has filed a civil claim against the ships, has argued that the spill would not have happened.